 We think TinyCLR OS is the best system you can run on high-end microcontrollers.
 But why don’t you give it a try?
 Port it to one of the devices you already own or pick one of the readily available hardware options.

 Wouldn’t we love to talk about this.
 Don’t you want students to learn something they will eventually use professionally?
 We have spent years working with educators in creating the ideal board to get students started on learning programming and physical computing.
 We want students to learn things they will carry on and use professionally.
 Skills that will apply when they are programming a robot but then they apply when they are programming a PC.
 What we designed is the BrainPad targeted specifically for education.
 Visit www.BrainPad.com for more details.

 question_answer Can use Linux or Mac for development?

 In theory, any .NET code compiled to CL can run on TinyCLR OS, however we are focus on using one of the most common development IDE, that is Microsoft’s Visual Studio.
 There is a new tool from Microsoft called Visual Studio Code that runs on Man and Linux so this would be a great candidate for the future revisions of TinyCLR OS.

 question_answer How would TinyCLR OS help with my IoT application?

 Internet of Things really shines on TinyCLR OS devices.
 You will have a great deal of resources, while still running a low-cost and low-power hardware.
 In fact, the official board for TinyCLR OS, called FEZ, includes WiFi support.
-Lean more about Internet of Things with TinyCLR OS.
+Learn more about Internet of Things with TinyCLR OS.

 question_answer Can you port TinyCLR OS to my Hardware?